Sweeping Change: : Transforming Attitudes Towards the Humble Jharu

 7. Conclusion: The humble jharu passes through many hands on its journey from field to floor.
 As we reflect on its power to clear the path before us – let us also consider the many who have been part of its story.

-Thanks to Meena Kadri for her contribution in terms of helping us conceptualize and articulate the various parts of the exhibition.
+In collaboration with Meena Kadri who contributed immensely to help us conceptualize and articulate the various parts of the exhibition.
+Work commissioned for the Asian Heritage Foundation.